 Email missteps found in my inbox this morning.
 Sharing them with you as a gentle reminder that these little things can enhance (or hinder) your communications while helping to contribute to building relationships and clarity in your communications.

 - No greeting.
 How about saying “Hi, Judith” or “Howdy!” before you ramble off your demands or questions?

-- Please don’t just open any email from me and hit reply with a set of unrelated questions to the old email’s SUBJECT:.
-Add me to your address book so that you can start a new e-ail with a subject appropriate to your new list of issues/questions.
-And, please edit out or delete my old email reply text – don’t include the entire old email that has nothing to do with what you are now inquiring about!
+- Please don’t open a previous e-mail from me, hit reply and include a set of unrelated questions to the old e-mail SUBJECT:.
+Add me to your address book so that you can start a new e-mail with a subject appropriate to the new topic.
+And, please edit out or delete my old e-mail reply text that doesn’t apply.
+Don’t include the entire old e-mail that has nothing to do with what you are now typing about.

 - Saying “thank you” or “appreciate your help” after 4-5 questions in a row would be a nice touch.

-- Proper sentence structure and grammar go a long way to being taken seriously and understanding your intent or request with one email.
-Be clear in your communications; you will be taken at your word.
-“I didn’t mean that” doesn’t apply – you type it, you had better mean it.
+- Proper sentence structure and grammar go a long way to being taken seriously and understanding your intent or request with less back and forth.
+This also helps to avoid misunderstandings.
+Be clear in your communications as you will be taken at your word.
+“I didn’t mean that” doesn’t apply.
+You type it, you had better mean it.

 Guess I still have my work cut out for me…

 What has landed in your inbox recently that frustrates you?
 I’ll take note and use your input for future posts!